---

 Consistent revenue growth reflects business momentum and market acceptance.

-Investors look for startups that not only generate revenue but also show a positive trajectory over time.
-It indicates your ability to scale and effectively penetrate the market.
+Investors look for startups that not only generate revenue but also show steady growth over time.
+This trend indicates your ability to scale and compete in the market.

 Formula: